Luncheon-OS/Luncheon-OS/README.md

 exit
 ```
 Go to where you cloned the Git repo and the ISO should be there.
-When you're done, `sudo podman rm los-build` or `sudo docker rm los-build`.
+When you're done, `sudo docker rm los-build`.
-You may also preserve this container for future use by instead replacing `exit` with `rm -rf /tmp/*; exit` and not executing the above `[podman/docker] rm` command.
+You may also preserve this container for future use by instead replacing `exit` with `rm -rf /tmp/*; exit` and not executing the above `[docker] rm` command.